 The popular hole-in-the-wall joint, Fry Bread House, offers authentic Native American cuisine.
 Really get into the spirit of the old west at Rustler’s Rooste Steakhouse.
 Kids will love the slide into the dining room and the green cotton candy.
 When you’re ready for a treat, stop by Sweet Republic for delicious artisan ice cream made from scratch using local ingredients.

 One of the top priorities when choosing a hotel for the family vacation is a great pool, and these Phoenix resorts really know how to make a splash.

 Pointe Hilton Tapitio Cliffs Resort: Situated in the scenic North Phoenix Preserves, this beautiful Pointe Hilton resort offers spacious two-room suites as their standard accommodations.
 The Falls Water Village features a 40-foot waterfall, a 138-foot enclosed slide, and expansive pools.

 Arizona Grand Resort and Spa: Oasis Water Park, one of the top 10 water parks in the nation, is located at the Arizona Grand Resort and Spa and is exclusively for resort guests.
-In addition to eight-story water thrill slides, a wave pool, and flowing river, guests will enjoy luxurious rooms and family-friendly onsite dining.
+In addition to eight-story water thrill slides, a wave pool, and a flowing river, guests will enjoy luxurious rooms and family-friendly onsite dining.

 Pointe Hilton Squaw Peak Resort: This family-friendly resort offers something for everyone with onsite tennis, mini-golf, shopping, and convenient access to mountain trails.
 The hotel features four acres of water fun in the River Ranch.
 Here families enjoy water slides, swimming, or coasting along the lazy river.

 Arizona Biltmore, A Waldorf Astoria Hotel: The historic Arizona Biltmore has been an Arizona landmark since opening in 1929.
 Amenities include eight pools, fitness centers, croquet, golf, tennis, and giant lawn chess.
 It’s no wonder this hotel has been frequented by so many celebrities and U.S. presidents.